© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman buildings N of Witchampton Mill is a scheduled monument protected by Historic England under reference 1002432.
 View the official record →

-Roman buildings north of Witchampton Mill is an ancient monument comprising the remains of Roman-period structures located in Dorset.
+Roman buildings north of Witchampton Mill is a scheduled ancient monument comprising the archaeological remains of Romano-British structures located in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002432.

 Roman buildings N of Witchampton Mill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002432.